corsairmarks/combined_silfae_revisited/mod/README.md

 * Original room (with see-through viewport) also remains available for use with custom empires
 * Update the namelist to account for all built-in army types, remove obsolete entries
 * Fix definitions for Octee-lan custom greeting sound
-* Robot species (Beep-Boop) now uses the default robot sounds instead of (non-robotic) mammalian sounds
+* Machine species (Beep-Boop) now uses the default robot sounds instead of (non-robotic) mammalian sounds
-* Code now sets any leader using the Octee-lan portrait to have `gender = female`
-    * This is now implemented through the feature introduced in Stellaris 3.2 to specify a mono-gender species during empire creation
-* Add gestalt version of the Alien Zoo (both a building and technology) which is available to non-genocidal gestalt empires
+* Add gestalt version of the Alien Zoo (building, technology, and job) which is available to non-genocidal gestalt empires
 * Update pre-scripted empire (Kuri-octa-Xibi):
     * Octee-lan species:
+    * Female mono-gender species (since Stellaris 3.2)
         * Swap Rapid Breeders to Aquatic (requires the Aquatic Species Pack) to fit the role-play better
         * Remove Communal because Charismatic is now 2 trait points now
     * Uses Origin: Syncretic Evolution (the Quoi-chi are the secondary species; requires Utopia)